 - 1. From the Suite Information Center or the Test Library, right-click the parent of the new test procedure.
-This may be the root if there are no other procedures. - 2.
-From the right-click menu, choose New Procedure.
-A new procedure is created with a default name, if in-place naming is selected from the User Options dialog box .
+This may be the root if there are no other procedures. - From the right-click menu, choose New Procedure.
+A new procedure is created with a default name, if in-place naming is selected from the User Options dialog box.
 If this option has not been selected, the New Test Procedure dialog box appears. - 3.
-Type a name for the new test procedure.

-- 4. If using the New Test Procedure dialog box, click OK.
+Type a name for the new test procedure. - 4.
+If using the New Test Procedure dialog box, click OK.
 The new test procedure appears in the Suite Organization tree-view and the library.
 It is automatically attached or detached depending on the parent class and options selected in the User Options dialog box.
 QADirector attaches the class by default. - 5.
-Complete the appropriate fields on the Test Procedure dialog box. - 6.
+Double click the procedure.
+The Test Procedure Properties dialog box appears.
+Complete the appropriate fields.
+Click OK. - 6.
 To quickly move existing test procedures into the new test class, use Cut and Paste on the right-click menu.